 Areas for Future Research and Questions for School Lunch Policy

-The mixed-methods design of this research study allowed the researcher to gain both a quantitative and qualitative understanding of school lunch selection and consumption, and there are areas in which this research can be continued and expanded.
+The mixed-methods design of this research study allowed the researcher to gain both a quantitative and qualitative understanding of school lunch selection and consumption.
+However, there remain areas in which this research can be expanded.
 The first is through using the quantitative design to observe other cafeterias in other parts of the country.
-While the research design took an innovative approach in trying to better comprehend students’ selection and consumption habits, the data tool used can be replicated, relatively easily, across other school sites.
+While this research design took an innovative approach in trying to better comprehend students’ selection and consumption habits, the data tool used in this study can be replicated, relatively easily, across other school sites.
 Increasing the number of student observations across various cafeterias is an area in which this research can be expanded to increase the generalizability of findings.

-The next area of focus for future research is centered on better understanding student consumption within the NSLP.
+The next area of focus for future research should be centered on better understanding student consumption within the NSLP.
 This study sought to address this gap in literature because few studies on school lunches have sought to better comprehend what students are consuming in cafeterias across the country.
-Currently, districts are audited once every 3 years by the government to monitor NSLP compliance (Nutrition Standards in the National School Lunch and School Breakfast Programs, 2012)rather than.
+While states monitor compliance to the NSLP these measures include what is being offered and served to students rather than what is being consumed by students.
 Continuing to research consumption patterns in cafeterias across the country can help policy makers gain a greater insight what students are not only selecting but also choosing to consume during lunches.

-Another area of focus for future research should be centered on gaining the student perspective of the NSLP as few, if any, studies have chosen to gain the perspective of the participants of the NSLP.
+Another area of focus for future research should be centered on gaining the student perspective of the NSLP as few studies have chosen to gain the perspective of the participants of the NSLP.
 Future research can provide valuable insight into how the participants experience the program.
 Gaining the student perspective can help policy makers and school leaders understand how the participants of the program experience the policy as a whole.

 Finally, dieticians and researchers should closely examine the choices offered in cafeterias.
 Data from the quantitative study and qualitative study suggest that students may not be fully consuming their milk or their vegetables.
 Gaining a greater insight, from a dietary perspective, the implications that this pattern could have for some of the country’s most vulnerable students is an important next step for future research.